Strain History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Strachan, Strawn, Strachen, Straughan, Straghan and many more.

-Another 23 words (2 lines of text) are included under the topic Early Strain Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Strain Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Strain family moved to Ireland, but this topic is not covered in this excerpt.